Join our collective of providers, services, classes, and courses nationwide! Visit List with Us for more information.

 • Strong resistance to tummy time that does not ease with time or position changes

 If any of these sound familiar, early is always better.
 Pediatric physical and occupational therapists work with babies from birth and can assess whether what you are seeing is within the expected range or worth addressing with targeted support.
+For torticollis specifically, physical therapy initiated before 1 month of age yields a 98% success rate, while outcomes decrease significantly when treatment is delayed beyond 6 months.¹²

 This content is for educational purposes only and does not constitute medical advice, diagnosis, or treatment.
 For concerns related to your baby’s health, development, or sleep, or your own physical or mental wellbeing, always consult a qualified healthcare provider.